Customer expectations of financial services are changing

-Strong competition, stricter regulations and corporate governance requirements are daily realities for financial services organizations, while speed, accuracy and performance is essential for success.
+Strong competition, stricter regulations and corporate governance requirements are daily realities for financial services organisations, while speed, accuracy and performance is essential for attracting, supporting and retaining clients.
+Your procurement and finance decisions play a pivotal role as to whether your organisation can meet the rising expectations and requirements.

-Organizational challenges can flare up too.
-Mergers, acquisitions and the separation of some retail and investment operations – ordered by regulators – can cause problems when disparate teams, legacy systems and data fail to fit the new shape of an organization.
+Organisational challenges can flare up too.
+Mergers, acquisitions and the separation of some retail and investment operations – ordered by regulators – can cause problems when disparate teams, legacy systems and data fail to fit the new shape of an organisation.
+Traditional operating models cannot cope with so many fast-moving pieces.